-What is a next-generation education that develops new skills required in 2030?
+What is next-generation education that develops new skills required in 2030?

 Let’s foster talents with specialties in math, science and fine art.

-Characteristics of people that are desired by society have been changing due to evolutions within the realms of Science and Technology.
-We are facing shortages of engineers (people of math and science) and designers (people of fine art), and there is increasing momentum for the necessity of fostering talents who have a strength in math, science and fine art.
+Characteristics of people that are desired by society have been changing due to evolutions within the realms of science and technology.
+We are facing shortages of engineers (people skilled in math and science) and designers (people skilled fine art), and there is increasing momentum to foster talent in math, science and fine art.

 "White collar workers will be replaced by AI or robots in the next 10 to 20 years.
 "Nomura Research Institute 2015